Wupatupqa is the Hopi name for the village built in Walnut Canyon and occupied between about 1080 and 1250 CE.

-After the volcanic eruptions at Sunset Crater stopped (around 1100 CE), some of the Sinagua people who'd fled from further north came back into this area of northern Arizona.
+After the volcanic eruptions at Sunset Crater stopped (around 1100 CE), some of the Sinagua people who'd fled from further north came back into this area from the south.

 Walnut Canyon, with its regular stream flow, abundant wildlife, easily defended living situation and easily farmed canyon floor beckoned to them as a good place to set up and rebuild.